-- Step 8: Phosphoglycerate mutase (PGM) is an isomerase which catalyzes the isomerization of 3-phosphoglycerate to 2-phosphoglycerate - It is actually an internal shifting of P group from C3 to C2 within the same molecule - The main purpose of this step is the activation of the phosphate group to prepare for the generation of the second ATP in the next reactions - Step 9: The synthesis of the second super-high-energy compound phosphoenolpyruvate (PEP) in a simple dehydration reaction catalyzed by enolase enzyme - Enolase acts by catalyzing the cleavage of bond between C3 and oxygen of OH group thus enhancing the formation of double bond between C3 & C2 and subsequently H atom elimination from C2
+- Step 8: Phosphoglycerate mutase (PGM) is an isomerase which catalyzes the isomerization of 3-phosphoglycerate to 2-phosphoglycerate - It is actually an internal shifting of P group from C3 to C2 within the same molecule - The main purpose of this step is the activation of the phosphate group to prepare for the generation of the second ATP in the next reactions - Step 9: The synthesis of the second super-high-energy compound phosphoenolpyruvate (PEP) in a simple dehydration reaction catalyzed by enolase enzyme - Thus, phosphate group on C2 is locked into unfavored (unstable) enol configuration.
+The aim of this step is to increase the energy stored in the phosphate bond

-- The aim of this step is to increase the energy stored in the phosphate bond - Step 10: The second ATP molecule is generated by the substrate-level phosphorylation process catalyzed by pyruvate kinase (PK).
+- Step 10: The second ATP molecule is generated by the substrate-level phosphorylation process catalyzed by pyruvate kinase (PK).
 Pyruvate is the final product of glycolysis - The activity of pyruvate kinase can be controlled (irreversible reaction) so this reaction is regulatory step - The net result of glycolysis is the formation of:

-2 pyruvate

-- 2 ATP - 2 NADH
+2 pyruvate 2 ATP 2 NADH